ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

   </figcaption>
 </figure>

-Not quite!
-I couldn't find guidance from H Company on recommended approaches, so here's how I approached it.
+Not quite.
+I couldn't find guidance from H Company on recommended approaches, so I built a small browser harness and tested it myself.
 YMMV.

 ## My approach

 **The goal was to see how well a VLM for 'computer use', running locally, is able to navigate interfaces.**

-My unimaginatively named and heavily vibe coded `holo_agent`, what the cool kids following tech twitter call ['the harness'](https://www.theneuron.ai/explainer-articles/ai-harnesses-and-clis-explained-the-real-reason-everyones-talking-about-infrastructure/), takes the `Holo3-35B-A3B` model for a test spin, it connects to an existing browser session, captures the current viewport, sends the screenshot plus structured context to Holo3 served locally by [mlx-vlm](https://github.com/Blaizzy/mlx-vlm) (M-series-maxxing, I can be cool too!), parses the model's JSON action, executes it via [Playwright](https://playwright.dev/), and records a trace of every step.
+My unimaginatively named and heavily vibe coded `holo_agent` takes `Holo3-35B-A3B` for a spin.
+It connects to an existing browser session, captures the viewport, sends the screenshot plus structured context to Holo3 served locally by [mlx-vlm](https://github.com/Blaizzy/mlx-vlm), parses the model's JSON action, executes it with [Playwright](https://playwright.dev/), and records a trace of every step.
 It's [Ralph-loop-esque](https://ralphify.co/docs/how-it-works/#what-gets-re-read-vs-what-stays-fixed), but for browser use rather than coding.

 ![The agent loop](/content/images/holo-agent/holo-agent-loop.png)